 —Safety expert Pete Canavan

-To help you stay safe (and healthy) this fall, we’ve put together practical tips you can use, whether you’re moving back to campus for in-person classes or staying socially distanced behind your computer screen.
+To help you stay safe this fall, we’ve put together practical tips you can use to make sure you (and your personal data) are safe online.

-Invest in some good anti-malware and antivirus protection.
-If your academic future (or at least one semester of it) exists in cyberspace, make sure you’re protected from scammers and hackers.
+- Invest in some good anti-malware and antivirus protection.
+If your academic future exists in cyberspace, make sure you’re protected from scammers and hackers.

-Use unique passwords.
+- Use unique passwords.
 This is another difficult thing to manage, but it’s worth it to keep bad actors from hacking your grades, bombing your Zoom meetings, or stealing your identity.
+Here's how to make a strong password.

 College is an incredible and rewarding experience.
 But as busy as you’ll be with adjusting to independence, new classes, and new friends, don’t forget to stay safe and maintain awareness.

-Following these nine simple steps (and our pandemic safety tips) can significantly increase your chances of having a safe and successful school year.
+Following these nine simple steps can significantly increase your chances of having a safe and successful school year.